kparfait17/kparfait17.github.io/README.md

-This is my repostitory to host my data science project.
+This is my repository to host my data science project.